Dante Varona: Career

 In his time at Boystown, Varona developed an interest in gymnastics.
 He decided to apply that desire in becoming a stuntman.
 After joining the SOS Daredevils, a stuntmen's association, he started doubling for action stars such as Jess Lapid Sr. and Jun Aristorenas.
 He also signed a contract with Tower Productions.

-Varona began his film career in 1968 with Mangificent Siete Bandidas.
+Varona began his film career in 1968 with Magnificent Siete Bandidas.
 Leading roles in his early career included Master Stuntman (1970) and Leon Dimasupil (1973).
 He also made the film Gulapa (1977) with Ramon Revilla, based on the true-to-life-story of former Mayor Patrocinio Z. Gulapa of Maragondon, Cavite, and the film Carding Estrabel: Tirador ng Malabon, based on the life story of Ricardo Luciano.
 In the film Ang Sisiw ay ang Agila, he had a cameo role.
 He then got to act with Gloria Diaz in a leading role in Kung Tawagin Siya'y Bathala.
 In 1981, Varona jumped the San Juanico Bridge for a scene in "Hari ng Stunt" without a harness.
 The stunt became a selling point for the film, which used the tagline "The most death-defying action thriller of the year!"
 Both Varona and the film became very popular following their release, with him gaining the title "Hari ng Stunts".

 He then directed some of his films, including Raging Anger (1984), and Bangkay Mo Akong Hahakbangin (1986), which he also starred in.

 Varona and his wife then started their own production company, Bathala Films.
 Eventually, they quit the company and moved to the United States, where he became a janitor.
 The last two films he starred in before moving were Tiger Commando and Patron in 1988.
 In America, he got to join the Hollywood film Dune Warriors, starring David Carradine, Rick Hill, Blake Boyd, and Maria Isabel Lopez.

 Varona returned to the Philippines in 1996.
 With the help of his stuntman friend Lito Lapid, who was also the governor of Pampanga at the time, he booked a role in Tapatan ng Tapang, which also starred Lapid.
 In 1999, he directed Ratratan.
 His final film would be Ako ang Lalagot sa Hininga Mo, which was shown in the 2000 Metro Manila Film Festival.
 After that, he returned to his life in the United States, this time taking a job as a security guard.
 There, he raised his family and now helps raise his grandchildren.